Surgery

 General surgery is a broad surgical specialty focusing on the abdomen, digestive tract and endocrine system.
 Our general surgeons perform various procedures on these areas, including:

-- Appendectomy — Removes the appendix
+- Appendectomy — Removal of the appendix

-- Cholecystectomy — Removes the gallbladder
+- Cholecystectomy — Removal of the gallbladder

 Hernia surgery

-Thanks to advances in robotic surgery, most hernias can be repaired with a few small incisions.
+As a result of advances in robotic surgery, most hernias can be repaired with a few small incisions.
 At Memorial Health, our surgeons specialize in hernia repair surgery.
 In fact, Memorial Health has earned accreditation as a Hernia Surgery Center of Excellence and Robotic Surgery Center of Excellence by Surgical Review Corporation.

 A hernia is the bulging of an organ through a tear in the tissue or muscle that is supposed to hold it in place.
 They are caused by a weakness in the muscle or tissue wall which allows an internal part of the body to push through.
 Most hernias occur in the abdomen; however, they can also be found in the groin and the diaphragm.
 There are few or no symptoms other than a lump or swelling that may appear after coughing or straining.
-Usually the lump can be pushed back in or disappears when you lie down.
+Usually, the lump can be pushed back in or disappears when you lie down.

 There are several common types of hernia.
 These include:

-- Inguinal hernia – bulge from weakness in abdominal wall
+- Inguinal hernia — Bulge from weakness in abdominal wall

 Treatment for complex incisional hernias can be: